 Double threat shapes up as Tropical Storm Idalia and Hurricane Franklin intensify

-Two storms were in intensifying early Monday as the new Atlantic hurricane season was getting into full swing.
+Two storms were intensifying Monday morning as the new Atlantic hurricane season was getting into full swing.

-Tropical Storm Idalia was near the coast of Cuba Monday on a potential track to come ashore as a major hurricane in the southern U.S., the National Hurricane Center said.
+Tropical Storm Idalia was off the coast of Cuba on a potential track to come ashore as a major hurricane in the southern U.S., the National Hurricane Center said.

 Idalia is forecast to become a hurricane later Monday and a "dangerous major hurricane over northeastern Gulf of Mexico by early Wednesday," the center said, adding that it could reach Florida's Gulf coast Wednesday, as well.

+The center pointed out that "life-threatening storm surge and dangerous winds" from Idalia are "becoming increasingly likely for portions of Florida."

-Separately, the center said Hurricane Franklin had strengthened into the first major hurricane of the Atlantic season with 115 mph sustained winds, making it a Category 3 storm.
-Forecasters said Franklin is likely to get even stronger Monday before it begins to gradually weaken by Tuesday afternoon.
+Hurricane Franklin strengthened into the first major hurricane of the Atlantic season and got stronger overnight.
+As of 8 a.m.
+EDT, it had 130 mph sustained winds, making it a powerful Category 4 storm.
+Forecasters said Franklin should begin to gradually weaken by Tuesday afternoon.

 There were no coastal warnings or watches posted about Franklin but it's expected to cause "life-threatening surf and rip current conditions" along the U.S. East Coast, the hurricane center said, adding that "swells generated by Franklin are beginning to affect Bermuda."